childmindresearch/bidsi/README.md

-[[entity.templates]]       # List of templates for specific entity types. name = "name"              # Name of this entity type, for debugging. suffix = "suffix"          # Suffix for this entity type. fields = ["subject", "task", "suffix"]       # Fields included in entity file name.
+[[entity.templates]]       # List of templates for specific entity types. name = "name"              # Name of this entity type, for debugging. suffix = "suffix"          # Suffix for this entity type. template = ["subject", "task", "suffix"]       # Fields included in entity file name.

 [[entity.templates.filters]]  # List of filter specifications for which entity types the above template applies. field = "task"                # Field to match.